Claude vs ChatGPT for Business: Which One to Use

 Less than most people think.
 The difference between the two leading assistants is real but smaller than the difference between a business that uses AI with discipline and one that does not.
 A team with a clear brief, a confidentiality rule, and a review gate will outperform a team on a marginally better model with none of those.
 Pick a tool that fits your work, then invest in the operating standard, which is the durable advantage.

-Anthony Guerriero is the founder of The Leverage Years and a CPA and former Deloitte Senior Manager.
+Anthony Guerriero is the founder of The Leveraged Years and a CPA and former Deloitte Senior Manager.
 He built and scaled a medical logistics company from 6 to 1,800 employees and has advised UHNW clients on cross-border real estate transactions across more than 40 countries.
-The Leverage Years teaches senior professionals and operators how to use Claude, made by Anthropic, to do their best work faster without compromising their judgment or professional standards.
+The Leveraged Years teaches senior professionals and operators how to use Claude, made by Anthropic, to do their best work faster without compromising their judgment or professional standards.

 Take it further